TanerSaydam/CB.Academy.Jd.Education/TestDrivenDevelopment/README.md

 - [x] Throw Exception Test

 ## Integration Test

-- [ ] Testing response headers
-- [ ] Creating realistic test data
-- [ ] Cleaning up the test data
 - [ ] Sharing a single application for multiple test classes
-- [ ] Create WebApplication Factory
-- [ ] Creating a test container for our database
 - [ ] WireMock
-- [ ] Creating a mocked API server with WireMock
-- [ ] Create a resource
-- [ ] Getting a resource
-- [ ] Getting all resources
-- [ ] Updating a resource
-- [ ] Deleting a resource
-- [ ] API Dependency is unavailable
-- [ ] Dealing with requests requiring auth
-- [ ] Dealing with background services

 ## Test Driven Development